automenta/mb7/doc/README.plan.md

 ---

-SemanticScribe’s graph-based, tag-driven design unifies data manipulation, analysis, and visualization into a single, intuitive platform.
+Netention’s graph-based, tag-driven design unifies data manipulation, analysis, and visualization into a single, intuitive platform.
 This specification ensures a user-friendly, decentralized system that empowers users through real-time collaboration and semantic enrichment, ready for implementation.

 --------

-# SemanticScribe System Specification
+# Netention System Specification

-This document outlines the complete system specification for SemanticScribe, a semantic reality editor app designed as a functional prototype for internal development team dogfooding.
+This document outlines the complete system specification for Netention, a semantic reality editor app designed as a functional prototype for internal development team dogfooding.
 The focus is on core functionality—collaborative editing, semantic tagging, and decentralized networking—while deferring advanced features like graph-based interactions for later iterations.
 The specification is modular, scalable, and user-oriented, providing a clear, deduplicated, and